stormqloud/kazoo-tgbbok/README.md

 kazoo-tgbos
 ===========

-Kazoo The Great Book Of Sup
+The Great Book Of Sup

 These are here so I can add to them easily.
+There are too many sup commands listed in too many places.
+The super ingenius will know how to scan the Erlang source code to sniff out there own sup commands.

+This list is for the mere mortals.

-Mostly it's stolen from https://2600hz.atlassian.net/wiki/display/Dedicated/How+to+use+the+SUP+command
+Mostly it's stolen from
+https://2600hz.atlassian.net/wiki/display/Dedicated/How+to+use+the+SUP+command

 After that I add when I run into them.

-The sup command is an almost limitless depth of command since it passes vavlues directly to Erlang functions running out in VM land.
+The sup command is an almost limitless since it passes values directly to Erlang functions running out in VM land.

 sup lives in /opt/kazoo/utils/sup/sup on most installations.
 You might need to prefix your commands with that